 Working together with the communities, 29,570 hectares of land has been successfully restored and protected around targeted micro-catchments.
 Accordingly, having a positive impact on populations residing in the districts of Otuke, Agago, Alebtong, Abim and Kotido in northern Uganda.

 Through community involvement, the project seeks to increase local capacity, especially of youth and women.
 Activities include backfilling the pits where clay soils are harvested, collecting only mature papyrus to allow young ones to fully develop and harvesting mature brooms in both dry and wet seasons.

 One of the main efforts so far has been the demarcation wetlands, because their boundaries remain to a large extent unclear to the communities, which can contribute to their degradation.
 Indeed, the marsh biotope is under pressure, from rice cultivation expansion and tree cutting for charcoal production, challenging sound ecosystem management.
 These practices, associated with the effects of climate change, led to water scarcity in the Achwa region.
 This context generated insecurities, especially for women who then walk longer distances to fetch water in boreholes.
-As highlighted by a recent UNEP’s analysis, climate change negatively affects gender relations in Uganda.
+As highlighted by UNEP’s web story, climate change negatively affects gender relations in Uganda.

 Once the wetlands have been demarcated, communities can graze cattle and grow rice from 30 meters beyond wetlands boundaries.
 Initial achievements include the development of five wetland management plans and committees to sensitize communities on the values of wetlands and their role in mitigating disaster and climate risks in the Otuke district.
 The project managers are planning to extend this model to the Wetland Management Committees of the Alebtong district.